shreshth12/FlaskBlog/README.md

 Day - 6) Done with the user authentication page and logic.
 Used the flask extension of flask_login for the login login and used bcrypt to hash the password and then store it into the sqlite database.

+Day - 7) Completed the account update page.
+Now you can change your username and email, as well as your profile picture after you have created your account.